rgambord/c99-doc/doc/sections/7/24/4/5/8/index.rst

 .. _9899_7.24.4.5.8p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.5.8p2>`

-:ref:`2 <9899_7.24.4.5.8p2>` The wmemchr function locates the first occurrence of c in the initial n wide characters of the object pointed to by s.
+The wmemchr function locates the first occurrence of c in the initial n wide characters of the object pointed to by s.

 .. rubric:: Returns

 .. _9899_7.24.4.5.8p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.5.8p3>`

-:ref:`3 <9899_7.24.4.5.8p3>` The wmemchr function returns a pointer to the located wide character, or a null pointer if the wide character does not occur in the object.
+The wmemchr function returns a pointer to the located wide character, or a null pointer if the wide character does not occur in the object.

 .. _9899_7.24.4.6: